bpassos-zz/git-commands/README.md

 # Stash local changes with a custom message
 $ git stash save "this is your custom message"

-# Reaplly the changes you saved in your latest stash
+# Re-aplly the changes you saved in your latest stash
 $ git stash apply

-# Reaplly the changes you saved in a given stash number
+# Re-aplly the changes you saved in a given stash number
 $ git stash apply stash@{stash_number}

 # Drops any stash by its number